Image

 Dietary treatment is more effective than medications in irritable bowel syndrome (IBS).
 These are the findings of a study conducted at the University of Gothenburg.
 With dietary adjustments, more than seven out of ten patients had significantly reduced symptoms.

-Irritable bowel syndrome (IBS) is a common diagnosis that causes abdominal pain, gas and abdominal bloating, diarrhea, and constipation, in various combinations and with varying degrees of severity.
+Irritable bowel syndrome (IBS) is a common diagnosis that causes abdominal pain, gas abdominal bloating, diarrhea, and constipation, in various combinations and with varying degrees of severity.

 Treatment often consists of dietary advice such as eating small and frequent meals and avoiding excessive intake of food triggers such as coffee, alcohol and fizzy drinks.
 Patients may also be given medications to improve specific symptoms, such as gas or constipation, diarrhea, bloating or abdominal pain.
-Antidepressants are sometimes used to improve symptoms in IBS.
+Antidepressants are sometimes used to improve symptoms of IBS.

 More symptom relief after dietary adjustment